LtSnakePlissken/Q/docs/dapp-timelocks.md

   > **Note:** *Time locked tokens that are staked on a validator or root node (self-stake as well as delegated stake) are subject to potential slashing actions, just as if they were not time locked!*

-## This can't be done with time locked Q tokens
+## This can't be done with time locked Q Tokens

   - Transfer of time locked tokens to another address

-## Time lock categories
+## Time Lock Categories

 Using the dApp "Your HQ", any Q token holder is able to create a time lock.
 Simply head to https://hq.q.org and make sure you have the MetaMask plugin  [installed](how-to-install-metamask.md).